makersacademy/takeaway-challenge/README.md

 ## Approach
 **Domain Modelling using Class Diagrams**
-* Intense investigation on user stories and Domain Modelling. (please see diagrams above).
+* Intense investigation on user stories and Domain Modelling (please see diagrams above).
 * I wanted to determine what classes may be needed in order for the domain to be as cohesive as possible with minimal coupling.
 It was clear that I needed to create 3 classes: `TakeAway`, `Menu`, and `Dish`.

 **Test drive `Dish` class**
 * The `Dish` class has no dependencies on other classes.
 It was easy to implement this with just a name.

 **Test drive `Menu` class**
-* The `Menu` class would have an instance variable containing an Array of dishes (instances of the `Dish` class).
-Since the `Menu` class has dependencies on the `Dish` class, I need to create Dish doubles in order to unit test `Menu` in isolation.
+* The `Menu` class is expected to have an instance variable containing an Array which includes the dishes in some way.
+* Since the `Menu` class has dependencies on the `Dish` class, I need to create Dish doubles in order to unit test `Menu` in isolation.
 * Since we do not know how many dishes might be added to a menu, I TDD'd a new method to add dishes to a menu `add_dish`, using dependency injection.
 * I imagine the `list_of_dishes` instance variable would be an array containing hashes representing the dishes and their prices.
 * The prices would be determined when you add the dish to the menu.
-* The menu class could easily be extended to remove_dishes as well.
+* The menu class could easily be extended to `remove_dishes` as well, if required.
 * Moved print_menu responsibility into Menu class.

 **Test drive `TakeAway` class**
 * Next I imagined how we would run the takeaway in IRB in a feature test.
-* The TakeAway class is initialized with a menu.
-In the unit tests I isolated the Menu class using dependency injection.
+* The `TakeAway` class is initialized with a `menu`.
+* In the unit tests I isolated the Menu class using dependency injection.
 * As I implemented the client requirements, I forwarded methods to other classes and test drove those methods first.
 * Edge cases considered:
   * trying to order a dish that's not on the menu
   * customer_order list is cleared after placing an order
+  * trying to get the total when no dishes selected
+  * trying to make an order when no dishes selected

+**Final checks**
+* feature test
+* check that RSpec unit tests work on each class in isolation

 ## Files
 | File    | Description |